neloefm1/SenseFOG-Documentation/Instructions.md

 - check if PD10 files contain ECG artefacts
 - Provide detailed explanation of the code and the associated output
 - Update the titles of the repository on GitHub and Mendely Data
-- For PD05, only use WalkWS and leave out all other files from PD05
+- For PD05, only use WalkWS and leave out all other files from PD05 (auf USB rausgenommen)
-- REMOVE Data from Subj 14 Walk as not usable
+- REMOVE Data from Subj 14 Walk as not usable (auf USB rausgenommen)
-- PD18 WALKWS Rausnehmen, da Kameraversatz
+- PD18 WALKWS Rausnehmen, da Kameraversatz (auf USB rausgenommen)
-- PD19 WALKINT Datenversatz, rausnehmen?
+- PD19 WALKINT Datenversatz, rausnehmen? (auf USB rausgenommen)
+- in Subjectfiles am Anfang die rausgenommenen Subfiles streichen